redhat-openstack/website/source/uncategorized/repositories.html.md

 *   dnsmasq-utils (nova)
 *   python-sphinx, python-docutils, python-jinja2 (ceilometer (only to support v1 api), nova (since havana))

+## RHEL-Z

+If using RHEL, then rhel-z must be enabled.
+In CentOS or Scientific Linux, that's not necessary.

+The packages used from rhel-z channel are:

+*   rubygems

 ## RHOS

 The separate [Red Hat OpenStack](http://redhat.com/openstack) product does **not** require the Optional channel or EPEL enabled.